p0Zitive/libcvd/README.md

 To install on a unix system:

 ./configure && make && sudo make install

+### Important update!
+To configure on a mac system:
+./configure_osx

 To verify that a few things work, you can optioinally run